apache/trafficcontrol/docs/source/admin/traffic_vault.rst

 ****************************
 Installing Traffic Vault
 ========================
 In order to successfully store private keys you will need to install Riak.
-The latest version of Riak can be downloaded on the Riak `website <http://docs.basho.com/riak/latest/downloads/>`_.
+The latest version of Riak can be downloaded on `the Riak website <http://docs.basho.com/riak/latest/downloads/>`_.
 The installation instructions for Riak can be found `here <http://docs.basho.com/riak/latest/ops/building/installing/>`__.
 Based on experience, version 2.0.5 of Riak is recommended, but the latest version should suffice.

 Configuring Traffic Vault
 =========================
 The following steps were taken to configure Riak in Comcast production environments.

 Self Signed Certificate configuration
 -------------------------------------

-.. note:: Self Signed Certificates are not recommended for production use.
-Intended for dev or learning purposes only.
+.. note:: Self-signed certificates are not recommended for production use.
+Intended for development or learning purposes only.
 Modify subject as necessary.

 .. code-block:: shell
     :caption: Self-Signed Certificate Configuration